Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 Which platform is best for European startup data?

-Can I use multiple platforms together?
+Can I use multiple startup intelligence platforms together?

-What's the best Crunchbase alternative for sales prospecting?
+What is the best Crunchbase alternative for sales prospecting?

 Is Crunchbase Pro worth $49 per month?